HeadBeeGuy/alt-activities/README.md

 Higher priority tasks:

-- Add a longer description field to each Tag for much more information about each.
-Grammar tags should have example sentences, Japanese terms, and possibly off-site links, a la Englipedia.
-This should help users get the gist of each grammar point more easily, provide more things for the built-in search to catch, and provide more fodder for search engines.
-This will be relatively easy to accomplish technically, but will require a lot of time to populate on the live site.
 - Add a description field for Tag Categories to guide people on how to choose them when submitting an activity.
 For example, there probably shouldn't be more than 3 grammar point tags for a given activity.

 ---